m4rkw/monzo-utils/docs/INSTALL.md

 points at the monzo.py CGI script and that Confidentiality is set to Confidential.

-4. Go to: https://developers.monzo.com and create an OAuth client, be sure to set the confidentiality to Confidential and set the redirect url to point at where you configured a webserver to host the CGI script.

-5. Click on the new OAuth client to view its Client ID and Client Secret.
+4. Click on the new OAuth client to view its Client ID and Client Secret.

 ## Setup Monzo Sync